jirkapok/Presentations/allocations_in_dotnet/readme.md

     * IL view
     * Use memory view

+> This presentation is an excuse, dedicated to my students who heard from me through the years a lot of lies.

+## Questions

+1. Are value types always on stack and reference types on the heap?
+2. How many heaps do we have in .net?
+3. How large is the stack in .net?
+4. Does the local variable survive till end of a method?
+5. There is one dedicated thread for GC?
+6. When does the GC collection occurs?
+7. What is the priority of GC thread?

 ## Examples = My corrected misunderstandings

 1. Allocations are expensive - No, expensive is Garbage collection